zach-vanzura/Pac-Man/README.md

 - tile.py creates the tile objects that the map is composed of.
 - my_flask.py holds the python flask and is designed in index.html which is stored in the "templates" folder.
 - pacman_store.db holds the database where the player score are kept.
+- controllable.py contains the class declarations for the controllable objects (pacman and ghosts).
+This file contains most of the AI logic for the ghosts and the player movement logic and pac-man animation.

 # Citations
 https://www.deviantart.com/darthbladerpegasus/art/Pac-Man-Arcade-Logo-959562739